mousepawmedia/devdocs/source/tools/gitarc.rst

     $ arc help

 If the help list shows up, that's it!
 You're ready to go.

+..  warning:: If you run into any errors with this, run `sudo apt remove arcanist arcanist-clang-format-linter`
+    and install according to "Installing on Linux, Alternate" below.

 Installing on Linux, Alternate
 --------------------------------